 - In the downtown area folks are renovating the small bungalows or tearing down old frame houses to build cute gingerbreads.
 Developers are buying up old ranches for planned developments.

-- Bonus!!.
+- Bonus!
 People come from all over the area for Babes Chicken House.
 If you're smart, you'll stop in for lunch or dinner too while you're in the neighborhood.

-New Planned Communities
+Roanoke's Planned Communities

 The Alliance Gateway area has been a hot spot for business relocation owing to its convenience to the DFW Metroplex.
 There's also a strong economy in the immediate vicinity.